Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Ergodicity in Isolated Quantum Systems

 \subsection{Eigenstate Thermalization Hypothesis (ETH)}

 The definition of thermalization in Eq.~(\ref{eq:thermalization}) naturally leaves open the question of which initial states $\ket{\psi(0)}$ thermalize.
 Informally speaking, if \emph{any} initial state at some energy density of a system thermalizes under a Hamiltonian $H$, the eigenstates of $H$ at that energy density should also thermalize.
 Since we expect such initial state behavior generically, we arrive at the Eigenstate Thermalization Hypothesis (ETH), which loosely states that any eigenstate of the Hamiltonian at a finite energy density is thermal.
 That is, the reduced density matrix of an eigenstate with energy $E_\alpha$ over a small subsystem $\ma$ should also be the Gibbs density matrix over the subsystem with an inverse-temperature $\beta_\alpha$ that depends on $E_\alpha$.
 Indeed, we expect $\beta_\alpha \rightarrow \infty$ when $E_\alpha$ is close to the ground state energy, and $\beta_\alpha \rightarrow 0$ when $E_\alpha$ corresponds to the middle of the spectrum.
 A more accurate form of ETH is motivated in terms of expectation values of local operators as follows.
-Typical initial product states $\ket{\psi(0)}$ have energy variances $\Delta$ much smaller than the energy bandwidth $W$ of a local Hamiltonian, i.e.~\cite{rigol2008thermalization}
+For a system of volume $V$ and a local Hamiltonian $H$, typical initial product states $\ket{\psi(0)}$ have energy variances $\Delta \sim \sqrt{V}$, which, in the thermodynamic limit, is much smaller than the energy bandwidth $W$ which scales as $\sim V$, i.e.~\cite{rigol2008thermalization}